deverLand/calc/README.md

     ...
 }```

 4. Write the test script.
-Fundamentally there are three (3) parts in a test script:
+Normally, there are three (3) parts in a test script:
     1. import <module_files>
     2. describe('module')
     3. test (TDD) or it (BDD)